zyang91/CPLN501/README.md

 Instructor: Dr. Summer (Xiaoxia) Dong

+Note: All rights reserved by the instructor and creator

 ## Course Overview
 This course is designed to acquaint first-year MCP students with the data analysis and forecasting skills they will need to develop neighborhood and community plans, including: